trev-org04/trev-org04/README.md

 ## Hello!👋 My name is Trevor Gerald!

 <p>I am a software developer and graphic designer studying Computer Science and Engineering at The Ohio State University.
 I am expected to graduate in May of 2026 and am currently pursuing a software development internship.
-The public repos on below are past projects that I have worked on/am currently working on.</p>
+The public repos below are projects that I have worked on/am currently working on.</p>

 ### Skills
 <div style="display:flex;flex-direction:row;padding:10px 15px;">